BekMart/pile_fansite/README.md

 - On the music page, for the album 'Songs Known Together, Alone' the 'listen' link is not in the same position as the others.
 It sits in the middle of the page rather than in the middle of the empty space which sits to the right hand side.
     - In order to rectify this, I tried to give the specific button an id and move it across to the right but that didn't work.
     - A clear value was added to a float attribute to try to resolve this but that also didn't respond.
-    - If the margin-bottom was increased further between each of the div elements which contained the album covers, then this would work but it doesn't look great with the rest of the page as it is too spaced out.
+    - If the margin-bottom was increased further between each of the div elements which contained the album covers, then this would work but it doesn't look great with the rest of the page as it becomes too spaced out.
-- On the success and 404 error pages, there is a lot of negative space at the bottom of some of the pages.
+- On the success and 404 error pages, there is a lot of negative space at the bottom of some of the pages and a gap between the fieldset and the footer on others.
     - I initially had the height of these pages set to 80vh which worked well on all devices.
-    - However, when I tested this on some of the mobile devices in landscape, the message was too large for the fieldset and wasn't visible.
+    - However, when I tested this on some of the mobile devices in landscape, the message was too large for the fieldset and spilled over, making some of the message not visible.
     - I then changed the fieldset to have padding-bottom: 20%; so that there would always be space to fit the message in all screen sizes.
     - Doing this has resulted in some of the screens having a gap between the fieldset and the bottom margin.